vivindeena/gyangrove/README.md

      git clone https://github.com/vivindeena/gyangrove.git
      ```

+3. **Change Directories:**
+   - Switch to the cloned directory, and then to the setup folder:
+     ```bash
+     cd gyangrove/setups/
+     ```

-3. **Environment Variables Setup:**
+4. **Environment Variables Setup:**
    - Create an `.env` file in the root directory of the project.
-   - Add the following variables to the `.env` file and assign values to them:
+   - Add the following variables to the `.env` file and assign values to them.
-     - `PORT`: Specify the port number on which the server will run.

 You can use the provided `.env.example` file as a reference.

-4. **Install Dependencies:**
-   - Navigate to the project directory in your terminal.
-   - Run the following command to install the project dependencies:
+5. **Running the project:**
+   - Execute the setup script:
      ```bash
-     npm install
+     ./setup.sh
      ```

-5. **Running the Project:**
-   - Once the dependencies are installed, start the server by running:
+     If unable to execute, give necessary executable permission.
+For example:
      ```bash
-     npm start
+     chmod +x setup.sh
+     ```

+   - On another terminal, run the following command to set up the database:
+     ```bash
+     ./database-setup.sh
+     ```
+     If unable to execute, give necessary executable permission.
+For example:
+     ```bash
+     chmod +x database-setup.sh
      ```

 6. **Accessing the Project:**